lgrignon/jsweet-node-example/README.md

 > gulp full
 ```

-By executing `gulp full`, you are executing `gulp buildServer` and `gulp buildClient` which launch respectively `mvn generate-sources -P server` and `mvn generate-sources -P client`.
+`gulp full` executes behind the scene `gulp buildServer` and `gulp buildClient` which runs respectively `mvn generate-sources -P server` and `mvn generate-sources -P client`.
 Other less significants tasks are launched, such as jade transpilation, resources copy, bower libs concat & minify.
 The output folder is `build`.

 ## Run it